dl90/React/redux.md

 ### action

-* JS object with type field (type: 'todoAdd') used to describe an event
+* JS object with type field (type: 'domain/eventName') used to describe an event
 * payload field describes what happened

 ```js